dsanz/liferaty-docker-images-support-demo/tutorials/04_liferay_in_multicontainer.rst

 * **CDN**: a Content Delivery Network helps to serve static resources by hosting them close to where they will be requested.
 This reduces network latency and offloads the application servier hosting liferay.
 * **Deployment strategies**: as part of service maintenance, services will require to be stopped and restarted in order to deploy new software or patch it.
 A clear example is patching liferay.
 Sometimes we just want to push some contents to production.
 Wouldn't it be great to keep service up and running during all these operations?
 This may be achieved via some deployment techniques (such as green-blue or canary deployments).
 The infrastructure and even the apps themselves may help operator to apply them.

 List is far from being exhaustive.
-We could keep adding much more features like *backup management*, *CI/CD* or *configuration management*.
+We could keep adding much more features like *backup management*, *CI/CD*, *monitoring*  or *configuration management*.
 List just tries to illustrate how many concerns can still be addressed, and how our application and its surrounding environment can grow in complexity to meet them.
 Unfortunately, these lie out of the scope of this tutorial.